 Gear up for every need: Home maintenance is a year-round , so invest in the tools you'll need to tackle typical projects.

 Avoid problems with snow days and other seasonal challenges by gearing up with a set of basic hand tools and an arsenal of lawn and garden implements.
 And while you're at it, invest in a storage system for home maintenance equipment that keeps everything neat and within reach, whether in your garage or a stand-alone tool shed.

-First-time buyers can also be prepared by assembling your very own "home team" of contractors and servicepeople well before you ever need them.
+Find a local expert contractor who has been pre-screened by ServiceMagic Get to know the pros: First-time buyers can also be prepared by assembling your very own "home team" of contractors and servicepeople well before you ever need them.
 Find local home maintenance specialists through the recommendations of family and friends, and by connecting with referral services like ServiceMagic.
 The Realtor who helped you find your new home can also put you in touch with pros whose work quality and ethics can be trusted.

 "Put your resources in your Realtor to obtain a list of favorite painters, plumbers, electricians and handymen because then you know you've got referrals from someone you can trust, and typically, that's the kind of person you want to do business with," says Diann Patton, Coldwell Banker consumer specialist and the sales manager/broker/owner in Grass Valley, CA.